Fly from Punta Arenas to Antarctica and Sail Back to Ushuaia

 Day 1: Punta Arenas, Chile

-Arrive in Punta Arenas, the southernmost city in continental South America.
-Located at the bottom of Tierra del Fuego overlooking the Strait of Magellan, Punta Arenas was once a gold rush boomtown in the late 19th century.
+Arrive in Punta Arenas, the city at the bottom of Tierra del Fuego overlooking the Strait of Magellan.
+Punta Arenas was a gold rush boomtown in the late 19th century.
 By the early 20th century it was a center for large-scale sheep farming, which remains an important economic enterprise today.
 Meet your fellow travelers at a welcome dinner on this first evening of your Antarctic adventure.

 Day 2: Magallanes National Reserve / Punta Arenas Highlights

 This extra day is included as a "reserve day" in case of delays with arriving flights.
 There's plenty to see around this scenic region, and we begin with a hike in the Magallanes National Reserve.
-This nearly 50,000-acre nature preserve contains a diverse range of native flora and fauna, including puma, Andean and gray foxes, Darwin's leaf-eared mouse, and abundant birdlife—look for Magellanic
+This nearly 50,000-acre nature preserve contains a diverse range of native flora and fauna, including puma, Andean and gray foxes, Darwin's leaf-eared mouse and abundant birdlife—look for

 Return to Punta Arenas for lunch, then visit its famous cemetery, established in 1894, with elaborate tombs lining neat pathways flanked by manicured cypress trees.
 Continue to the Nao Victoria Museum, containing life-size replicas of notable explorers' ships.
 The museum is named for its exact copy of Ferdinand Magellan's 1519 expedition ship and perfectly recreates the context in which the Nao Victoria set sail from Spain to circumnavigate the globe and unite two oceans.
 Also on display is a replica of the James Caird, a lifeboat from Shackleton's ill-fated Endurance expedition, which sailed 800 nautical miles from Elephant Island to South Georgia in 1916 and is still considered one of the greatest small-boat journeys ever undertaken.
 After our visit, there's free time to explore